Danger zone (food safety)

 Food-borne bacteria, in large enough numbers, may cause food poisoning, symptoms similar to gastroenteritis or "stomach flu" (a misnomer, as true influenza primarily affects the respiratory system).
 Some of the symptoms include stomach cramps, nausea, vomiting, diarrhea, and fever.
 Food-borne illness becomes more dangerous in certain populations, such as people with weakened immune systems, young children, the elderly, and pregnant women.
 In Canada, there are approximately 4 million cases of food-borne disease per year.
 These symptoms can begin as early as shortly after and as late as weeks after consumption of the contaminated food.

-Time and temperature control plays a critical role in food safety.
+Time and temperature control safety (TCS) plays a critical role in food handling.
 To prevent time-temperature abuse, the amount of time food spends in the danger zone must be minimized.
 A logarithmic relationship exists between microbial cell death and temperature, that is, a small decrease of cooking temperature can result in considerable numbers of cells surviving the process.
 In addition to reducing the time spent in the danger zone, foods should be moved through the danger zone as few times as possible when reheating or cooling.

 Foods that are potentially hazardous inside the danger zone: